raspberrypilearning/slug/en/step_7.md

 --- /hint ---
 --- /hints ---

 + If it isn't, draw the vegetable on the screen.
-Don't forget you'll need to set up a new colour variable for the colour you want your vegetables to be.
+Don't forget you'll also need to set up a new colour variable for the colour you want your vegetables to be.

 [[[rpi-sensehat-single-pixel]]]